cirosantilli/linux-cheat/ctags/README.md

     ctags -R

-Makes a single ctags in current directory recursing into all child dirs.
+Makes a single `tags` in current directory recursing into all child directories.

-#supported languages
+#Supported languages

 POSIX requires only a that small set of C and FORTRAN symbols be processed.
 GNU extends it considerably, and adds support for many languages.
 The language list on the GNU implementation can be found with:

     ctags --list-languages

 For me, this includes languages such as `C++`, `python`, `java` and many more.

-#objects of each language
+#Objects of each language

 To view what kinds of objects can be processed, which are processed by default, and the one letter codes for each object type use: